adelsz/pgtyped/docs/annotated-sql.md

 ## Parameter expansions

+You always define parameters by a colon-prefixed token in your query, like `:age`.
+Ordinary parameters (those that do not need to be expanded and can be directly substituted) do not need any additional annotations within the query comment block.

-PgTyped supports parameter expansions that help build more complicated queries.
+PgTyped also supports parameter expansions that help build more complicated queries by expanding parameters into their components arrays and fields, which are then spliced into the query.

 For example, a typical insert query looks like this:

 ```sql